jairorjuela/nominapp/README.md

   - Use docker without 'sudo' command, you can follow the [instruccions](https://docs.docker.com/install/linux/linux-postinstall/)

   ### Build the app
-    - docker-compose run web rails new . --api --force --database=postgresql --T
+    - docker-compose build and in other terminal docker-compose run web rake db:create
-    - docker-compose build

   ### Running the app and tests